fpivetti/Spring-Data-Redis-Cache/README.md

  * Add the cache provider configuration file to the root classpath.

 In the following sections we will talk more about each of these steps and how to set up a chosen cache provider correctly.
-The following are the cache provider supported by the Spring Boot framework:
+The following are the cache providers supported by the Spring Boot framework:
  * JCache (JSR-107)
  * EhCache
  * Hazelcast